cohenoa/biosignalen/README.md

    * Each folder [TBD - Gil]

 ## 3. Running Example ##
-For example, when running the program on the `Data\Table1_myData38.xlsx` file, we get the following output folders:
+For example, when running the program on the `Data\Table1_myData38.xlsx` file, we get the following output folders: [TBD - Noa]